 Our family helped us paint, install some basic plumbing, and move in.
 For some good reasons, we moved into our new home when it was still a long way from being finished inside.
 The day after move in, it was just the two of us in a new house with no heat, no air, no window screens, no hot water, no stove, no kitchen sink, no refrigerator, no clothes washer, no clothesline, no closet, no accessible furniture, no street address, and no mailbox.
 Such a humble beginning was a recipe for making lasting memories, to put it one way.
 At first, we slept on a futon mattress laid on the concrete floor of our hallway, with our cat running back and forth over us all night.
 We washed our dishes in a container of cold water poured from the bathtub spigot.
 Our main water line had several punctures, so to do anything that required water, one of us had to walk 240 paces out to the road and communicate with the other person by cellphone to shut the main water valve on and off on demand.
 This kind of thing can be fun when you’re camping out.
 It has given us a lasting appreciation for the conveniences we have too often taken for granted However, when you have to be presentable for work by 7 every morning, it can also be a challenge.
 The most difficult point came right after the main move, when Ian strained his back yanking our old 300-lb clothesline posts (concrete and all) out of the ground.

 Over the past 3 months, the two of us have been able to tackle all of the issues mentioned above.
 Often, we've succeeded through sheer force of determination more than any particular merit of our own.
 In getting things set up, a scenario repeated itself so regularly it became funny.
 With limited hours at home, and a delay in getting our mailing address, we had to make special arrangements to get basic things transported to our home, like a sink or a door.
 When we began to install the appliance, we’d discover that it was unusable due to some manufacturer’s defect.
 This meant more arrangements to transport the defective thing back to the store, a fight to get them to take it back, and finally still more special arrangements to get the replacement back out to our house.
 After installation, our tankless electric water heater worked, exactly one time.
 Our in-person repair person advised us that if we would deal with pure cold showers for about a year that the water heater might fix itself (!!!!!).
-Instead, after only 6 weeks of cold showers, Ian was finally about to get it working himself, with over-the phone assistance from the company and Uncle Anthony.
+Instead, after only 6 weeks of cold showers, Ian was finally able to get it working himself, with over-the phone assistance from the company and Uncle Anthony.
 Our first 18 phone calls to our insurance company didn’t see our new home get insurance coverage - but our 19th call did…

 We’ll remember these few months forever, both for the joy of building something and the satisfaction of working together to overcome an array of challenges.
 Through the process, we’ve even picked up some useful hands-on skills.
 This picture is the interior of our living room.
 Ian completed it last week, using what he learned from our friends Evan and Tom.
 The wooden planks covering the wall are local, sustainably harvested, and quite reasonable on cost.
 Our friend Wayne got us connected with the source.